 As a school we aim to offer a wide range of enrichment opportunities over a 4 year cycle.
 To view the current plan for additional opportunities for each Key Stage please click on the link below.
 Please note that this may be subject to change throughout the academic year.

-Teachers and learners at Pitcheroak value the additional opportunities for learning provided by a range of activities conducted outside the classroom.
-Pitcheroak School provides a variety of outdoor learning opportunities such as Forest School and horse riding.
-We also offer a wide range of residential opportunities such as Malvern Hills Outdoor Education Centre; Llanrug Outdoor Education Centre in North Wales and Blackwell Adventure where students can participate in a range of activities including orienteering, canoeing and climbing.
-Students also experience Upton Warren Outdoor Education Centre on a regular basis, which can lead to achieving the RYA entry level award in sailing.
+Teachers and pupils at Pitcheroak value the additional opportunities for learning provided by a range of activities conducted outside the classroom.
+We provide a variety of outdoor learning opportunities such as Forest School and horse riding.
+We also offer a wide range of residential opportunities such as Malvern Hills Outdoor Education Centre; PGL Boreatton Park in Shrewsbury and Blackwell Adventure in Bromsgrove where pupils can participate in a range of activities including orienteering, canoeing and climbing.
+Pupils also experience Upton Warren Outdoor Education Centre on a regular basis, which can lead to achieving the RYA entry level award in sailing.

-Future developments at Pitcheroak School include the Duke of Edinburgh’s Award for learners to be able to participate in outdoor activities following an accredited pathway.
+We also have a Duke of Edinburgh Award for pupils to participate in outdoor activities following an accredited pathway.

-When we work with students in Forest School we identify the skills we want them to develop and the activities that will help to foster them.
-For all students the aims of the provision are:
+When we work with pupils in Forest School we identify the skills we want them to develop and the activities that will help to foster them.
+For all pupils the aims of the provision are: